Meneabe/meneabe.github.io/sample_page.md

 ```

 ### 3. Support the selection of appropriate statistical tools and techniques
 Based on the hypothesis and assumptions, I selected linear regression as the statistical tool and technique which will be used to assess whether sales of 2Market products is driven by social media advertising.
-The dependent variable or predicted variable is sales and the independent variable or predictor variable is social media that is Facebook, Instagram and Twitter.
+The predicted variable is sales and the predictor variable is social media that is Facebook, Instagram and Twitter.

 A simple linear regression model is given as below:

 <img src="images/IMG_8459.jpeg"/>

-Y is the dependent variable or predicted variable.
+Y is the predicted variable.
 For this analyses Y is sales.

-X is independent variable or predictor variable.
+X is predictor variable.
 For this analyses X is Facebook, Instagram and Twitter.

-Bo is the intercept or the predicted value of sales (Y) when all of the independent variable i.e. Facebook, Instagram and Twitter is equal to zero.
+Bo is the intercept or the predicted value of sales (Y) when all of the predictor variable i.e. Facebook, Instagram and Twitter is equal to zero.

 B1 is the slope coefficient or the amount of increase in sales when there is a unit (1) increase in either Facebook, Instagram or Twiitter.